-Of course, I stayed true to living la vita locavore, many of the ingredients are Pennsylvania produced.
+Of course, I stayed true to living la vida locavore, many of the ingredients are Pennsylvania produced.

 To make the sauce, I melted butter and brown sugar in a sauce pan until the sugar is dissolved and the mixture is bubbling.

 I added organic corn syrup to the butter/sugar to prevent the sugar from getting grainy.
 I rarely use corn syrup but when I do, I like this natural product by Wholesome Sweeteners.
-It is made with GMO-free organic corn and guaranteed to be chemical free.
+It is made with non-GMO organic corn and it is guaranteed to be chemical free.
+Caramel sauce definitely adds the wow factor to this cake.

 It involves egg whites